- Visiting Friars Court

 - Bookings Calendar

-The Willmers have had a long interest with renewable energy and there are currently over 45 acres of willow trees grown on the farm.
+The Willmer’s have had a long interest with renewable energy and there are currently over 20 acres of willow trees grown on the farm.
 Primarily used as a short rotation coppice biomass fuel crop, some is also used by schools and craftsmen to create ornamental artwork for gardens, from fence panels to living structures.
 Examples on display around the grounds include a 20 ft living willow tunnel and a willow arbour.
-The trees for biofuel are normally harvested, and the wood chipped, once every three years after which the crop is sent to be burnt in special, multi-fuel, power stations.
+The trees for biofuel are normally harvested once every three years after which the wood is chipped, dried, then burnt in heat-producing bio-boilers for houses and industrial units.